 For starters, if your problem is related to certain repetitive activities (like running, for example), you should avoid them for a time and rest.
 Over-the-counter anti-inflammatories and icing can help you recuperate at home, too.

-- Extracorporeal shockwave therapy (ESWT) – the most successful non-invasive heel pain treatment overall for those who qualify.
-It uses pulses similar to sound waves to safely and painlessly stimulate your own natural healing processes during a roughly 20-minute session, improving blood and nutrient flow to the swollen bursa.
+- Extracorporeal shockwave therapy (ESWT) – is the most successful non-invasive heel pain treatment overall for those who qualify.
+It uses pulses similar to sound waves to safely and painlessly stimulate your natural healing processes during a roughly 20-minute session, improving blood and nutrient flow to the swollen bursa.

-- Platelet-Rich Plasma (PRP) Therapy – a treatment where we draw a small amount of blood and place it into a centrifuge to separate out the platelets (one of the components of blood, along with red and white blood cells and plasma) and increase their concentration.
+- Platelet-Rich Plasma (PRP) Therapy – a treatment where we draw a small amount of blood and place it into a centrifuge to separate the platelets (one of the components of blood, along with red and white blood cells and plasma) and increase their concentration.
 The platelet-rich plasma is re-injected into the injury site to encourage faster healing.